matsen/ai-at-hhmi/expanded/examples-500-words.md

 ## DASMs for viral evolution

 Evolutionary analysis of viral sequences has led to insights about viral adaptation, but conclusions are limited because evolutionary models give overall inferences for entire sequence alignments.
 For a given virus, one can make per-site selection statements with sufficient data, but cannot learn per-sequence per-site using existing methods (Figure 2, top).
+In other words, existing methods do not account for epistasis.

 In contrast, DASMs return per-sequence per-site estimates of natural selection (Figure 2, bottom).
 In fact, we infer per-sequence per-site per-amino-acid estimates, validated through functional assays.